wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 .. versionadded:: 4.0.0

-A valid date, in YYYY-MMM-DD format, that only logs from after that date will be parsed.
-All logs from before that date will be skipped.
+A valid date, in YYYY-MMM-DD format.
+Only those logs from after that date will be parsed, the logs from before that date will be skipped.
 Only works for CloudWatch Logs service.

 +--------------------+-------------+
 | **Default value**  | 1970-JAN-01 |